CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 1 - 4, and assign Task 5 directly to students, as this task does not depend on the earlier tasks.
 High-level knowledge on BGP should be sufficient for Task 5.

-Lab environment.You can perform the lab exercise on the SEED VM provided by the Cloudlabs.
+Lab environment.
+You can perform the lab exercise on the SEED VM provided by the Cloudlabs.

 ## 2 The Lab Setup and the SEED Internet Emulator